106 Dissertation

 (updated 2018, 2021)

-No funding is available from the School to cover travel expenses associated with in-person dissertation proposal hearings or dissertation defenses.
-While in-person meetings are optimal for dissertation proposal hearings and dissertation defenses, the use of technologies such as Zoom are allowed to contain costs.
+As no funding is available from the School to cover travel expenses associated with in-person dissertation proposal hearings or dissertation defenses the use of technologies such as Zoom are allowed to contain costs.

 Dissertation proposal hearings and Dissertation defenses are scheduled to meet the availability of the committee and the student.
 They are not open events.
 Family and friends are not permitted to attend.

-The student, with consultation and assistance from the dissertation chair, has the responsibility for scheduling the proposal hearing or dissertation defense with the Program Coordinator.
+The student, with consultation and assistance from the dissertation chair, has the responsibility for scheduling the proposal hearing or dissertation defense with the Administrative and Systems Manager, PhD Program.
 These take about 2 hours.
-Once the student has determined a date and time convenient to all committee members, the student must contact the program coordinator who will arrange the Zoom meeting and send all pertinent information to the committee and student.
+Once the student has determined a date and time convenient to all committee members, the student must contact the PhD program's administrative and systems manager who will arrange the Zoom meeting and send all pertinent information to the committee and student.

 Meetings may be scheduled any date or time with the exception of School holidays and Winter break, when the College is closed.

 The decision of the committee may be to accept the work as is, accept the work pending minor or more extensive revisions, or reject the work.
-Should the committee require any revisions of the work, the Committee Chair will send a letter/email to the student outlining the required revisions.
-A copy of this letter/email will also be emailed to the Program’s Coordinator.
-These revisions should be accomplished by the student, in consultation with the chair, in the manner and within the timeframe set by the committee.
-Once the required revisions have been completed, the dissertation chair is responsible for notifying the program coordinator and providing the date revisions are complete.
-A finalized copy of the revised dissertation or dissertation proposal should be emailed by the student to the Program Coordinator
+Should the committee require any revisions of the work, the Committee Chair should send a letter/email to the student outlining the required revisions.
+A copy of this letter/email may also be emailed to the Program’s Administrative and Systems Manager.
+These revisions should be accomplished by the student, in consultation with the chair, in the manner and within the time frame set by the committee.
+Once the required revisions have been completed, the dissertation chair is responsible for notifying the program administrative and systems manager and providing the date revisions are complete.
+A finalized copy of the revised dissertation or dissertation proposal should be emailed by the student to the Administrative and Systems Manager, PhD Program

 If the committee accepts the document with extensive revisions requiring another full committee review and rejects the work for a second time, the student will be automatically dismissed from the Program.